Phil Elliott: Recent work

-Elliott's Contraband is a quirky under-18 thriller written by Thomas John Behe.
-Released in February 2008, Contraband is a unique illustrated book revealing how privacy-invading cameraphones fuel the multibillion-dollar spy cam industry.
-Other comic work includes TUPELO, Absent Friends and Rockpool Files for Slave Labor Graphics and Illegal Alien for Dark Horse Comics.
+Other comic work includes MAN FROM ZODIAC for Shift Comics,TUPELO, Absent Friends and Rockpool Files for Slave Labor Graphics and Illegal Alien for Dark Horse Comics.
 A 184-page collection of Elliott's Tales From Gimbley, titled In His Cups - collected Tales From Gimbley was published in August 2014.

 Influences

 Elliott's early influences were mainly US comic book artists, including Bernie Wrightson, Barry Smith and Jeff Jones.
 Elliott was later influenced by the European ligne claire, or Clear Line, artists such as Hergé and Joost Swarte.
 Eddie Campbell, along with Glenn Dakin and Ed Pinsent have also had a major influence on Elliott's work and outlook.